Annamarie2019/deposit/confirm-deposit.md

 # Confirm Deposits to the Exchange

 Deposits are made in several stages.
-One of the stages is to go through the [Exchange server](https://docs.flare.network/exchange/architecture/#architecture-of-an-exchange), which monitors for deposits and updates the Balances database.
+After the user deposits funds to their assigned reception wallet (step 1 in [Detecting Deposits](https://docs.flare.network/exchange/architecture/#detecting-deposits)), it goes through the [Exchange server](https://docs.flare.network/exchange/architecture/#architecture-of-an-exchange), which monitors for deposits and updates the Balances database.
 Run the code below to have the Exchange server listen for deposit transactions and confirm the deposits.

 On a [blockchain](https://docs.flare.network/tech/glossary/), multiple [validators](https://docs.flare.network/tech/validators/) examine newly created transactions and decide on whether they are valid and which [block](https://docs.flare.network/tech/glossary/) to add to the chain next.
 It takes time for all the validators to agree.
-While the validators are negotiating among themselves, blocks may be added or reverted.
+Until they reach agreement, validators may add or revert transactions to a block.
+After the validation process is complete, blocks become irreversible.
 To avoid the risk of a block being reverted after confirmation, confirm deposits several blocks back (for example, five blocks back as in the code below).
-Older blocks are less likely to be reversible.
+Validators are less likely to revert transactions on older blocks.

 Newly submitted deposits to the receiving address are labeled "pending."
-After five blocks have been created, valid deposits are labeled "confirmed."
+After five more blocks have been created, valid deposits are labeled "confirmed."

 Run the code below to see pending and confirmed transactions and which block number they were added to.